Drop the Blanket

 Israel: Past, Present, and Future

-For the first time in our 46 years of married life my wife and I are reading the Bible over the course of a year.
+For the first time in our 46 year marriage my wife and I are reading the Bible over the course of a year.
 We finished the New Testament and the Wisdom books in March and then starting in Genesis are reading the remaining Old Testament books consecutively.

 As Christians who believe that Jesus of Nazareth is the Messiah for both Jews and gentiles, we have found great blessing in reading entire Bible, which progressively predicts and ultimately reveals God’s plan to rescue the world through His Son, Jesus Christ.

-The history of Israel began some 4,000 years ago when God called Abram (later called Abraham) to leave his home in Ur (probably in southern Iraq) and travel to a land that God would give to him and his descendants in perpetuity.
+The history of Israel began some 4,000 years ago when God called Abram (later renamed Abraham) to leave his home in Ur (probably in southern Iraq) and travel to a land that God would give to him and his descendants in perpetuity.
 It was from there that God would make a people for Himself; a people who would be a witness of God to all nations, and eventually a blessing to all peoples on earth.
-The remarkable story of Israel begins in Genesis 12:1-3 when God makes Abraham an unconditional covenant:

-In this post I have included an essay by J. Carl Laney titled “7 Reasons to Study the Old Testament” and an excellent video teaching by Pastor Gary Hamrick titled “Israel: Past, Present, and Future.”
-May these encouraging messages inspire you to undertake one of the 365 Day reading plans available on the internet in 2025.
+In this post I have included an essay by Professor J. Carl Laney titled “7 Reasons to Study the Old Testament” and an excellent video teaching by Pastor Gary Hamrick titled “Israel: Past, Present, and Future.”
+Perhaps this post may inspire you to undertake one of the 365 Day reading plans available on the internet in 2025.

 The Porcupine Whose Name Didn’t Matter